sqiangcao99/CWC-Trans/README.md

-# A Circular Window-based Cascade Transformer for Online Action Detection
+# A Circular Window-based Cascade Transformer for Online Action Detection

 ## Introduction